 - Keep blood pressure and cholesterol under control.
 Make lifestyle changes and take medications as prescribed to correct high blood pressure (hypertension) or high cholesterol.

 - Don't smoke.
 If you smoke and can't quit on your own, talk to your doctor about strategies or programs to help you break a smoking habit.

 - If you drink, do so in moderation.
-If you drink alcohol, drink in moderation.
 For some conditions it's recommended that you completely avoid alcohol.
 Ask your doctor for advice specific to your condition.
-If you can't control your alcohol use, talk to your doctor about a program to quit drinking and manage other behaviors related to alcohol abuse.
+If you can't control your alcohol use, talk to your doctor about a program to quit drinking and manage other behaviors related to alcohol use.

 - Don't use illegal drugs.
-Talk to your doctor about an appropriate program for you if you need help ending illegal drug use.
+Talk to your doctor about an appropriate program if you need help ending illegal drug use.

 - Control stress.
 Avoid unnecessary stress and learn coping techniques to handle normal stress in a healthy way.

 - Go to scheduled checkups.
 Have regular physical exams and report any signs or symptoms to your doctor.

 Call your family or primary care doctor if you have symptoms of sick sinus syndrome.
 You might be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).